New Orleans Construction Accident Lawyer

 Some of the most common types of construction accidents include:

-These and other construction accidents frequently lead to catastrophic injuries, such as traumatic brain injuries (TBIs), amputation and crushed limbs, multiple bone fractures, spinal cord injuries, severe burns, electrocution, and more.
+These and other construction accidents often lead to catastrophic injuries, such as traumatic brain injuries (TBIs), amputation and crushed limbs, multiple bone fractures, spinal cord injuries, severe burns, electrocution, and other life-altering conditions.
+Negligence causes most of these incidents, either in whole or in part.

 Common causes of construction accidents in New Orleans include:

-• Improper or Inadequate Training: Sometimes, workers aren't given the training needed to safely operate equipment or follow safety protocols.
+• Improper or Inadequate Training: Some workers do not receive proper instruction to operate equipment or follow safety protocols.

-• Lack of Proper Safety Gear: Employers don’t always supply or enforce the use of hard hats, harnesses, goggles, or other personal protective equipment (PPE).
+• Lack of Proper Safety Gear: Employers sometimes fail to provide or enforce the use of hard hats, harnesses, goggles, or other personal protective equipment (PPE).

-• Unsafe Scaffolding or Ladders: Poorly built or maintained scaffolding and ladders can collapse or lead to serious falls.
+• Unsafe Scaffolding or Ladders: Poorly built or maintained scaffolding and ladders pose fall hazards or risk collapsing.

-• Negligent Supervision or Worker Oversight: Site managers may fail to monitor working conditions, identify hazards, or enforce safety rules, leading to accidents.
+• Negligent Supervision or Worker Oversight: Site managers may miss hazards or neglect enforcing safety rules, causing avoidable accidents.

-• Improper Machine Use or Maintenance: In some cases, machines are used without proper precautions or allowed to remain in unsafe working condition.
+• Improper Machine Use or Maintenance: Some machines are operated without safety checks or allowed to remain in unsafe condition.

-• Electrical Hazards: Exposed wiring, poor grounding, or lack of lockout/tagout procedures can lead to shocks, electrocutions, explosions, or fires.
+• Electrical Hazards: Exposed wiring, poor grounding, or lack of lockout/tagout procedures lead to shocks, electrocution, explosions, or fires.

-• Slip and Fall Hazards: Spilled liquids, uneven surfaces, or unsecured cords are sometimes ignored, increasing the risk of falls.
+• Slip and Fall Hazards: Wet floors, uneven surfaces, or unsecured cords increase the risk of falls if left unaddressed.

-• OSHA Violations: When employers cut corners or ignore OSHA safety requirements, they put their workers and others at risk.
+• OSHA Violations: When employers ignore OSHA safety requirements, they put everyone on a construction site at risk.

 Filing a Construction Accident Claim in New Orleans

-Because of the many laws at play, filing a construction accident claim in New Orleans can be challenging.
-At Clayton, Frugé & Ward, we can help you determine if you qualify for workers' compensation, if you have a third-party work injury claim against a negligent manufacturer or another party, or if you may be entitled to pursue compensation through multiple avenues.
-Our construction accident lawyers in New Orleans are here to guide you through the process and protect your rights.
-We always seek maximum compensation for our clients, even if that means taking their cases to court.
+At Clayton, Frugé & Ward, we help you determine your eligibility for workers’ compensation, explore whether you have a third-party work injury claim, or whether you’re entitled to compensation from several sources.
+Our construction accident attorneys in New Orleans guide you through the legal process and protect your rights.
+We always pursue maximum compensation for our clients, even if it requires taking a case to court.

 What Damages Can You Recover After a Construction Accident?

-The unique factors involved in your case—including the nature and severity of your injuries, the cost of your medical care, and how the accident happened—affect the specific types of damages you can claim, as well as the overall value of your claim.
-For example, if you are filing for workers' compensation, you could be entitled to medical benefits and temporary wage replacement benefits.
-If you are pursuing a third-party personal injury claim, you may be entitled to compensation for medical expenses, lost income, and non-economic damages, like pain and suffering.
-If your loved one passed away due to a construction accident, you can seek wrongful death benefits to help with medical costs, funeral expenses, and loss of the love, companionship, and support your loved one provided.
+The damages available after a construction accident depend on certain factors like the severity of your injuries, your medical costs, and how the incident occurred.
+For injured workers filing for workers’ compensation, possible benefits include medical care and wage replacement.
+If you file a third-party personal injury claim, you may claim compensation for medical expenses, lost income, and non-economic damages like pain and suffering.
+In the tragic event of a loved one’s death from a construction accident, you may seek wrongful death benefits covering medical costs, funeral expenses, and the financial and personal support your loved one provided.

-At Clayton, Frugé & Ward, our team can review your case and determine what types of damages you may be entitled to after a construction accident in New Orleans.
-We encourage you to reach out to our firm right away, as you only have a limited amount of time—one to two years—to file your lawsuit.
+At Clayton, Frugé & Ward, our team can review your case and help you understand what damages you may recover after a construction accident in New Orleans.
+Contact us as soon as possible, as you generally have just one to two years to file your lawsuit.

 Why Choose Clayton, Frugé & Ward for Your Construction Accident Case?

-Choosing a construction accident attorney in New Orleans with a proven track record can make all the difference in the outcome of your case.
-At Clayton, Frugé & Ward, our notable history of ground-breaking verdicts, including a landmark $117 million result, demonstrates our ability to handle even the toughest cases.
-In fact, we often accept cases other law firms can't or won't.
+Choosing a construction accident attorney in New Orleans with a proven record can make all the difference in your case.
+Clayton, Frugé & Ward's history of ground-breaking verdicts, including a landmark $117 million result, shows our ability to take on challenging cases.
+We frequently accept client matters that other law firms cannot or will not handle.

 Clients throughout Louisiana trust us because we:

-• Provide Dedicated Legal Representation: We treat every client and every case with the utmost care, leaving no stone unturned in our pursuit of justice and maximum recovery.
-Our team is dedicated to holding negligent parties accountable.
+• Provide Dedicated Legal Representation: We treat every client and case with care, investigating every detail in pursuit of justice and the maximum recovery.
+Our team works to hold negligent parties responsible.

-• Employ a Diverse Team of Attorneys: Our team reflects the diversity of our state.
-Our attorneys come from different backgrounds, which allows us to truly empathize with our clients and look at their cases from every angle.
+• Employ a Diverse Team of Attorneys: Our team reflects Louisiana’s rich diversity.
+We believe our attorneys’ varied backgrounds help us empathize with clients and approach cases from all angles.

-• Have Recovered More Than $1 Billion for the Injured: When it comes to pursuing complex personal injury claims, results matter.
-Our firm has recovered countless settlements and verdicts for the people of Louisiana.
+• Have Recovered More Than $1 Billion for the Injured: We have obtained significant settlements and verdicts for people across Louisiana.

 New Orleans Construction Accident FAQ